mateicristea88/trustchain-android/docs/source/passport.rst

    :width: 300px
    :alt: Fig. 5.
 ManualActivity after signing

 The image on the left shows the PassportConActivity with the hex number 'eab63f7d' is going to be signed.
-The right image shows the same Activity but with the resulting signature in hexadecimal.
+The right image shows the same Activity with the resulting signature in hexadecimal as response from the passport.